 The Motor Control Module has been unable to start the motor.
-Possible causes of this fault are: Faulty motor harness, faulty or jammed motor, seized bearings or seals, faulty Motor Control Module, faulty Rotor Position Sensor or harness.
+Possible causes of this fault are: Faulty motor harness, faulty or jammed motor, seized bearings or seals, faulty Motor Control Module.

-Action: Measure/check the motor harness, connectors and motor for discontinuity.
+Primary Source: Wiring.
+Action: Measure/check the motor harness, connectors and motor for continuity.
 This can be done by taking a resistance measurement between phases of the motor harness at the Motor Control Module end.
-Nominal resistance should be around 39Ω .
+Nominal resistance should be around $39\Omega$ .
 Secondary Source: Motor.

-Action: 1) Check free rotation of the agitator and basket by rotating by hand.
+Action: Check free rotation of the agitator and basket by rotating by hand.
 Bearings and seals may be seized.
+Tertiary Source: Motor Control Module.
+Action: If the primary and secondary checks pass inspection, then replace the Motor Control Module.